 According to the Constitution, the indigenous people have the right to self-government, even though Canada and its provinces do not support Indigenous legislation.

 Moreover, Indigenous groups are not obliged to comply with Canada’s decision to make cannabis legal if they wish to pass laws to forbid cannabis.
-According to Bill Blair, Minister of Border Security, Canada will not interfere with Indigenous communities if they want to prohibit cannabis from their territory.
+According to Bill Blair, Minister of Border Security, Canada will not interfere with Indigenous communities if they prohibit cannabis from their territory.